Ai AfCFTA Investment Action Initiatives

 Additionally, it could create over 260,000 more jobs by 2027 – if transformative action is taken in five key areas: access to finance, business environment, infrastructure, before the border charges (export, import documents and procedures), and at the border costs.
 RaaS facilitates inclusion and tackles inequality, since sectors where women are predominant, such as food, soft commodities, and textiles are projected for an 18 per cent uplift.

-The second initiative The ICC-AfricaPLC Digitise 5 Million SMEs Campaign.
-A partnership between Africa investor’s E-Trade platform AfricaPLC and the International Chamber of Commerce (ICC) to connect pan-African and global businesses, investors, and Chambers of Commerce through AfricaPLC.com as its eTrade and FinTech platform.
+The ICC-AfricaPLC Digitise 5 Million SMEs Campaign: A partnership between Africa investor’s E-Trade platform AfricaPLC and the International Chamber of Commerce (ICC) to connect pan-African and global businesses, investors, and Chambers of Commerce through AfricaPLC.com as its eTrade and FinTech platform.

-The third initiative was on Trade Related Infrastructure Investment and the AUDA-CBN 5% Investment Agenda.
-This is a key AUDA-NEPAD, CBN, and African Sovereign Wealth Fund and Pension Fund leaders Forum initiative, designed for the continent’s post-pandemic industrial infrastructure investment recovery, which features a new AfCFTA Supportive Partnership Model where African and global institutional investors pursue competitive risk-adjusted returns, on the back of transactions structured by African Trade Banks, and guaranteed by Export Credit Agencies (ECAs) such as the ECA Backed Loan schemes:
+Trade Related Infrastructure Investment and the AUDA-CBN 5% Investment Agenda: This is a key AUDA-NEPAD, CBN, and African Sovereign Wealth Fund and Pension Fund leaders Forum initiative, designed for the continent’s post-pandemic industrial infrastructure investment recovery, which features a new AfCFTA Supportive Partnership Model where African and global institutional investors pursue competitive risk-adjusted returns, on the back of transactions structured by African Trade Banks, and guaranteed by Export Credit Agencies (ECAs) such as the ECA Backed Loan schemes:

-Fourth initiative: AfGIIB Building and Supporting Resilient AfCFTA Supply Chains.
-The African Green Infrastructure Investment Bank (AfGIIB) platform, is an African Union convened, African institutional Investor led global investment platform, to catalyze private capital for Africa’s green transition.
+AfGIIB Building and Supporting Resilient AfCFTA Supply Chains: The African Green Infrastructure Investment Bank (AfGIIB) platform, is an African Union convened, African institutional Investor led global investment platform, to catalyze private capital for Africa’s green transition.

 AfGIIB has a priority focus to invest in resilient supply chains that support of the implementation of the continent’s $3.2 trillion-AfCFTA and assist private companies, especially African SMEs, in greening their supply chains across Africa, through corporate power purchase agreements (PPAs) and export credit solutions.

-The Sixth initiative: The Just Transition Investors Alliance (JTIA)- Green Industrial Cities Initiative.
-The Just Transition Investors Alliance (JTIA), launched at COP27, is an investor led, Just Transition Value Chain Investment Initiative, to manufacture and procure ‘finished goods’, from AFCFTA supported Just Transition Green Industrial Cities, predominantly located in places dependent on mining and highly carbon intensive industries, supplying the $10trn pa, Global Green Industrial Economy (GGIE).
+The Just Transition Investors Alliance (JTIA)- Green Industrial Cities Initiative: The Just Transition Investors Alliance (JTIA), launched at COP27, is an investor led, Just Transition Value Chain Investment Initiative, to manufacture and procure ‘finished goods’, from AFCFTA supported Just Transition Green Industrial Cities, predominantly located in places dependent on mining and highly carbon intensive industries, supplying the $10trn pa, Global Green Industrial Economy (GGIE).

 The Just Transition Investors Alliance (JTIA), partners include The African Union Development Agency (AUDA), The African Continental Free Trade Area Secretariat (AfCFTA), The Continental Business Network (CBN), the African Green Infrastructure Investment Bank, The African Sovereign Wealth and Pension Fund leaders Forum, Africa investor (Ai) Group, the International Chamber of Commerce (ICC), The World Benchmarking Alliance and the Council for Inclusive Capitalism.

-Eighth initiative WTO Public Forum – Ai delivers Private Sector Briefing.
-During the 76th session of the Un General Assembly, Dr. Hubert Danso, Chairman of Africa investor (Ai) and the Chairman of the African Union Development Agency Continental Business Network (CBN), addressed the World Trade Organisation (WTO) Public Forum Session.
+WTO Public Forum – Ai delivers Private Sector Briefing: During the 76th session of the Un General Assembly, Dr. Hubert Danso, Chairman of Africa investor (Ai) and the Chairman of the African Union Development Agency Continental Business Network (CBN), addressed the World Trade Organisation (WTO) Public Forum Session.

 He discussed building resilience through strengthened regional integration and African Continental Free Trade Area (AfCFTA) implementation.
 This high-level WTO session highlighted the importance of regional integration in building Africa’s resilience to global economic shocks.
 In his address, Dr. Danso briefed WTO delegations on three key investor-led initiatives.